SpectoLabs/hoverfly/docs/pages/keyconcepts/modes/simulate.rst

 .. figure:: simulate.mermaid.png

-Each time Hoverfly receives a request from the application, instead of forwarding it to the intended destination, it looks in the simulation data for a matching response.
-If it finds a match, it returns the response to the application.
+Each time Hoverfly receives a request from the application, instead of forwarding it to the intended destination, Hoverfly will resolve it.
+It will first look in a cache (which is configurable).
+This cache is populated with successful requests and responses that Hoverfly has previously served.
+If Hoverfly has a matching request in the cache, it will serve the response.

-This simple matching strategy won’t always be appropriate however.
-In some cases you may want Hoverfly to return a single response for a number of different possible requests.
-This can be done by editing the simulation data (see :ref:`templates`).
+If the request is not found in the cache, the request is then compared against all the requests in the simulation.